Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.1 Duration and timing

-8.1.2 The time allowed for perusal is 10 minutes; a Course Coordinator can identify a longer period of perusal time of up to 30 minutes when completing their online examination request.
+8.1.2 The time allowed for perusal is 10 minutes; a Course Coordinator can identify a longer period of perusal time of up to 30 minutes when completing their examination request.

 8.2 Student identification

-8.2.2 Acceptable identification includes:
+8.2.2 Acceptable identification are:

 (a) UniSC Student Card;